Kabul City Center: Public reception

 The mall has been described as luxurious and expensive by many Afghani citizens as most of the products sold inside are considered unaffordable by the majority of the population.
 Many people who visit the mall are known as "gawkers", asking the price of an item and, once it is revealed by salesman, leaving the store without making a purchase.
-The electronics sold inside the mall are considered beyond the imagination of many Afghanis, the majority of whom still lack access to electricity.
+The electronics sold inside the mall are considered beyond the imagination of many Afghans, the majority of whom still lack access to electricity.

 Despite the unaffordability, many people visit the mall to experience the escalator, which cannot be found elsewhere in Afghanistan.
-Because many Afghanis do not have experience with the technology inside the mall, some have trouble using the facilities.
+Because many Afghans do not have experience with the technology inside the mall, some have trouble using the facilities.
 One woman is reported to have injured herself after trying to walk down the 'up' escalator.

 Some citizens have argued that, instead of spending money building luxurious shops in the mall, investment should be made in building factories, which would create job opportunities for the unemployed.